hyperledger/firefly-ethconnect/README.md

 This code is distributed under the [Apache 2 license](LICENSE).

-> Please note the code currently statically links to code distributed under the
+> The code statically links to code distributed under the LGPL license.
-> LGPL license.